Remember To Have Fun

 July 1-2 All-Academic Camp at Babson

-July 15-16 Academic superbowl at Aim Sportsplex, Seal Beach, CA (both Boys and Girls)
+July 15-16 Academic probowl at Aim Sportsplex, Seal Beach, CA

 tbd August Ivy camps tbd

-For all other camps, please register directly with the schools via the web site links listed on https://academicbasketball.com/academic-camp-list/
+Please register directly via the web site links listed on https://academicbasketball.com/academic-camp-list/

-All Juniors should – MUST, PLEASE, unless you have reached 1560/35 – take the SAT or ACT test 3 times before the end of your Junior Year (including the June tests and new July ACT test) so the college coaches will know when they see you at the camps during the summer if your scores are in the range they hope you will be accepted by their respective schools.
+All Juniors should – MUST, PLEASE, unless you have reached 1560/35 – take the SAT or ACT test 3 times before the end of your Junior Year (including the June tests) so the college coaches will know when they see you at the camps during the summer if your scores are in the range they hope you will be accepted by their respective schools.
 This salient element cannot be stressed enough.
+Yes, many schools are still test optional.
 Yes, the tests are also given in the fall of your senior year but without knowing your best score a coach cannot fully plan on you being admissible.
 Applying ED1 is an important component of the recruiting process which does not affect non-athletes the same way.
 Some high school guidance or college placement advisors prescribe taking the tests only after you have completed the course material; for basketball players this will hinder your recruitment opportunities.
 So, please, take the test multiple times in your Junior year.
 Which test?
 Please consult a professional who can administer a diagnostic evaluation to predict whether the ACT or SAT is better for you.
-Take the SAT/ACT test for the first time in the fall of your Junior year it’s not a bad idea as it will both give you a baseline score and avail you plenty of time to dedicate towards improving your score to the level you will need for the schools you want.
+Taking the SAT/ACT test for the first time in the fall of your Junior year is not a bad idea as it will both give you a baseline score and avail you plenty of time to dedicate towards improving your score to the level you will need for the schools you want.
 Please do not go into a test “cold” without Proper Preparation as it Prevents Poor Performance (“PPPPP”).
 Rule #2 applies.
-And before you get too anxious about the SAT/ACT test, PLEASE KNOW THAT THERE ARE 971 colleges and universities which do not require test scores in all or some circumstances; 326 D3 schools are TEST OPTIONAL and of those, about half are good to very good academic schools.
+And before you get too anxious about the SAT/ACT test, PLEASE KNOW THAT THERE ARE 900+ colleges and universities which do not require test scores in all or some circumstances; A lot of D3 schools are TEST OPTIONAL and of those, about half are good to very good academic schools.
 This is HUGE for some of you so I will repeat it:

 Quick quiz: What are the top 5 criterion to use when choosing a college?